andersli/picture-tube/README.markdown

 Set the number of columns to display the image as with `opts.cols`.

-Right now only png files work.
+Right now PNG, JPEG, and non-animated GIF files work.

 install
 =======